Quickstart: Create a skillset in the Azure portal

 Next, configure AI enrichment to invoke OCR, image analysis, and natural language processing.

 For this quickstart, we're using the Free Azure AI services resource.
-The sample data consists of 14 files, so the free allotment of 20 transaction on Azure AI services is sufficient for this quickstart.
+The sample data consists of 14 files, so the free allotment of 20 transactions on Azure AI services is sufficient for this quickstart.

 Expand Add enrichments and make six selections.